JL-14/famous-vikings-game/README.md

 ### Home Page

-- The Home Page introduces the user to the concept of the game, providing a little bit of background about the Vikings, and a start button to begin the game.
+- The Home Page introduces the user to the concept of the game, providing a little bit of background about the Vikings and how their histories and exploits were recorded.
+There is a start button to begin the game.

 #### General background and Cover Text